Akatmks/vsquickview/README.md

 * Setsugen no ao for helping with VapourSynth magics.
 * witchymary and others for helping with the UX.

+**Note:**

+This project has received an surprising amount of publicity recently.
+Please note that vsquickview is still in rapid development and its functions may subject to change.
+If there were any changes that would break existing function, we will indicate it by increasing the [MINOR](https://semver.org/#summary) version instead of PATCH.
+Until version 1.0.0 is released, if you see the MINOR version changes, please remember to revisit this README page to confirm that your existing scripts will work.

 ### Install vsquickview

 Install vsquickview from pip: